California 177

 With the Coxcomb Mountains rising in the distance, California 177 briefly travels southwest before turning south generally to follow the Colorado River Aqueduct toward Desert Center and Interstate 10.
 Photo taken 02/25/06.

 A power line crosses California 177 as the highway continues its journey south toward Desert Center.
 This particular power line follows the Colorado River Aqueduct, which conveys water to the millions of people who live in urbanized Southern California.
 It is owned by the Los Angeles Department of Water and Power, and was erected as a transmission facility in 1936.
 The aqueduct follows California 177 south for its entire length, then turns west to follow Interstate 10 toward the Coachella Valley.
 Note that the aqueduct does not cross California 177 at any time; it remains west of the state route for its entire duration.
-For more, visit the official site of the Los Angeles Aqueduct from the Colorado River.
+The aqueduct brings water from the Colorado River west to greater Los Angeles.
+For more on the aqueduct, visit the Colorado Aqueduct official site offered by the Metropolitan Water District.
 Photo taken 02/25/06.

 Back to California 175 Return to the California Gateway Continue to California 178